About African Clean Cities Platform

 UN-Habitat is calling for Expressions of Interest to become ACCP Associate Members, in order to facilitate evidence-based tangible solid waste management projects on the ground, based on Waste Wise Cities Tool results in member cities and countries.

 ACCP Associate Members already work on solid waste management and share the objective, mission, vision and actions of ACCP.
-They are willing and capable of contributing to sound solid waste management in Africa through co-development of solid waste management projects with ACCP.
+They are willing and capable of contributing to sound solid waste management in Africa through the co-development of solid waste management projects with ACCP.

 ACCP Associate Members are expected to work on a voluntary basis and support ACCP through providing support in tangible waste management project development by participating in periodic meetings organized by the ACCP Secretariat.
 There are no financial obligations required to become an ACCP Associate Member.